hngprojects/pr-deploy/README.md

  # About

 This GitHub Action deploys pull requests in Docker containers, allowing you to test your changes in an isolated environment before merging.
-This documentation has been sectioned into two; First section for Contributors and the Second section for User
+This documentation has been sectioned into two; First section for Users and the Second section for Contributors.